Reports

 3. Requirement to Comply

-2. Annual Notification: Must notify all students employees annually of AID information
+2. Annual Notification: Must notify all students, staff, and faculty annually of AOD information

 2. legal sanctions and penalties